omo50/Williams-Console/README.md

 [If you're using MacOS, consider reading this](https://github.com/contrarybaton60/Williams-Console/wiki/Running-William's-Console-or-Re%E2%80%90Console-on-MacOS)
 ## Info
-William's Console is a fork of Re-Console that adds improvements and new features to the vanilla game while still keeping the old Console Edition style.
+William's Console is a hard fork of Re-Console that adds improvements and new features to the game while still keeping the old Console Edition style.

 ![2024-05-04_19 30 09](https://github.com/contrarybaton60/Williams-Console/assets/110365948/9f23a676-1b0c-4bfe-94f1-059c70bbbd09)

 ## Features
-Mods such as Legacy4J, Golden Age Combat, Legacy Mipmaps, and more brings back features from the old Console Editions we all know and love.
-Now including other mods like Adorn, Comforts, Traverse, and more! with a handful of crafting changes that also refreshes the game in small, but nice ways.
+Mods such as Legacy4J, which has near 100% parity with the old Console Editions we all know and love.
+Now including other mods like Adorn, Comforts, Traverse, and more! refreshing the game in nice ways.

 ![2024-05-04_20 08 49](https://github.com/contrarybaton60/Williams-Console/assets/110365948/ab91a28b-a400-4ec1-9c0d-faf79b6ab122)